-Before the advent of the BCS theory in the 1950's, discovery relied on empirical rules to find potential superconductors.
-One such rules was given by Matthias \cite{Matthias1957, Matthias1970}, who identified over hundred's of superconducting materials, primarily alloys, by following heuristic principles.
-Among these, the average valence electron count per atom (Z) emerged as an important predictor, with superconductivity observed only when Z was between 2 and 8.
-The rule suggested that materials with high symmetry, preferably cubic or hexagonal, are plausible candidates for superconductivity.
+Before the advent of BCS theory in the 1950s, the discovery of superconductors relied on empirical rules.
+One such rule was given by Matthias \cite{Matthias1957, Matthias1970}, who identified over a hundred superconducting materials, primarily alloys, by following heuristic principles.
+Among these, the average valence electron count per atom (Z) emerged as an important predictor.
+Superconductivity was observed only when Z was between 2 and 8.
+This rule suggested that materials with high symmetry, preferably cubic or hexagonal, are plausible candidates for superconductivity.
 However, Matthias' rule failed to account for the absence of superconductivity in metals like Mg, which has Z = 2, and in La-Ba-Cu-O materials which possess a layered structure.